How Access Lists work on Cisco Routers

 Will this ACL work?

 No, this ACL will block all outgoing traffic from the Teachers segment.
-When a packet originated from the host 20.0.0.3/8 reaches the router, the router checks the entries of the applied ACL until a match is found.
+When a packet originating from the host 20.0.0.3/8 reaches the router, the router checks the entries of the applied ACL until a match is found.

 The first line of the ACL says "drop the packet if its source address belongs to the network 20.0.0.3/8".
 Since the IP address 20.0.0.3/8 belongs to the network 20.0.0.0/8, the statement becomes true.
 The router executes the action that is associated with this statement.
 Since the action of this statement is the drop, the router drops the packet.

 Even the second line of the ACL allows the host 20.0.0.3/8, but it will never be read and executed by the router.
+The correct order to allow the host 20.0.0.3/8 is as follows.

 Allow the packet if its source address is 20.0.0.3/8 Drop the packet if its source address belongs to the network 20.0.0.0/8